C11115v6 Graduate Certificate in Diabetes Education and Management

 Admission requirements

-•Employment in a health or health related discipline and current registration in Australia for one of the following: Registered Nurse (RN or Division One), Registered Midwife, Accredited Practising Dietitian, Registered Medical Practitioner, Registered Pharmacist, Registered Podiatrist, Accredited Exercise Physiologist, Registered Physiotherapist, Registered Psychologist, Aboriginal Health Practitioner.
+- Completed Australian bachelor's degree or higher qualification, or overseas equivalent, in a field of study related to health, such as nursing, allied health, or medicine AND Current registration in Australia for one of the following: Registered Nurse (RN or Division One), Registered Midwife, Accredited Practising Dietitian, Registered Medical Practitioner, Registered Pharmacist, Registered Podiatrist, Accredited Exercise Physiologist, Registered Physiotherapist, Registered Psychologist, Aboriginal Health Practitioner, Optometrist AND Professional experience in a health-related discipline

 Eligibility for admission does not guarantee offer of a place.